John Ward (geologist): Scientific activities

 As a youth, Ward was encouraged by Robert Garner (Note: Garner was author of the "Natural History of the County of Stafford" (1844); see his Wikisource page.) in the study of geology.
 He became particularly interested in, and collected, fossils found in the mines of the North Staffordshire Coalfield, especially those of fishes, and of molluscs and trees.

-In 1865 he attended what was to become the inaugural meeting of the North Staffordshire Naturalists Field Club (from 1897, "North Staffordshire Field Club"), and was an active member for the next forty years, serving in a number of roles, not least president for 1875-1876, and subsequently vice-president.
+In 1865 he attended what was to become the inaugural meeting of the North Staffordshire Naturalists Field Club (from 1897, "North Staffordshire Field Club"), and was an active member for the next forty years, serving in a number of roles, not least president for 1875–1876, and subsequently vice-president.

 Specimens he collected were displayed in his premises at Longton, where he was known for his hospitality to curious naturalists.
 The specimens were loaned to or visited, studied and described by, among others, James William Davis, Sir Philip de Malpas Grey Egerton, Wheelton Hind, Thomas Henry Huxley, Robert Kidston, Ramsay Heatley Traquair, Arthur Smith Woodward, and John Young.

 Between 1861 and 1906 he published 29 papers in a variety of journals.
 These include "The Geological Features of the North Staffordshire Coalfields," (1890), published by the North Staffordshire Institute of Mining and Mechanical Engineers and running to 189 pages, plus plates, some of which were drawn by Traquair.
 It included Ward's description of a new fish species, Diplodus equilateralis, now considered a synonym of Orthacanthus gibbosus.
 He also wrote chapters for Walcot Gibson's "The Geology of the North Staffordshire Coalfields", published by the British Geological Survey in 1905.

 Ward learned French in order to understand scientific publications in that language.

-A major part of his collection of fossil fishes, and some of amphibians, was purchased by the Trustees of the British Museum (Note: Now the Natural History Museum, London) in 1894 (he had donated some fossil bivalves in 1884).
-Other specimens are in the Royal Scottish Museum, Leicester Museum, the Manchester Museum, the Potteries Museum & Art Gallery (which holds 798 specimens), Bolton Museum, and the Hancock Museum, as well as the Queensland Museum in Australia and in museums in mainland Europe America.
+A major part of his collection of fossil fishes, and some of amphibians, was purchased by the Trustees of the British Museum (Note: Now the Natural History Museum, London) in 1894 (he had donated to them some fossil bivalves in 1884).
+Other specimens are in the Royal Scottish Museum, Leicester Museum, the Manchester Museum, the Potteries Museum & Art Gallery (which holds 798 of his specimens), Bolton Museum, and the Hancock Museum, as well as the Queensland Museum in Australia and in museums in mainland Europe and America.

 A 19-page booklet, "Fossil Fishes of Fenton and Longton: The John Ward Collection", by Don Steward, was published by Stoke's City Museum and Art Gallery (now Potteries Museum & Art Gallery) in 1994.